Son of Russian spies wins case to remain a Canadian citizen

-OTTAWA (Reuters) - The son of Russian spies who was born in Canada and was stripped of his citizenship after his parents were arrested for espionage in the United States won his bid to maintain his Canadian citizenship on Thursday, the country’s top court ruled.
+OTTAWA (Reuters) - The son of Russian spies who was born in Canada and was stripped of his citizenship after his parents were arrested for espionage in the United States is a Canadian national, the country’s top court ruled on Thursday.

-Canada’s Supreme Court upheld an earlier federal court ruling that said an administrative decision to strip Alex Vavilov, who was born in Toronto in 1994, of his citizenship was unreasonable.
+Canada’s Supreme Court unanimously upheld an earlier federal court ruling that said a 2014 administrative decision to strip Alexander Vavilov of his citizenship was unreasonable.
+Vavilov was born in Canada in 1994, as was his brother, Timothy, four years earlier.

 “The judges said that Mr. Vavilov was a Canadian citizen,” according to the ruling.

 The hit TV series “The Americans” was based partly on the story of Vavilov’s family.
-His parents came to Canada in the 1980s under deep cover under assumed names, with the mission to immerse themselves in Western society.
-The family later moved to the United States, where Vavilov’s parents were arrested in 2010 and charged with spying.
+His parents came to Canada in the 1980s under deep cover and assumed names, with the mission to immerse themselves in Western society.
+The family later moved to Boston, where Vavilov’s parents were arrested in 2010 and charged with spying.

 Vavilov’s parents returned to Russia in a spy swap.
+Both brothers were also sent to Russia.
+Alexander said he had no idea that his parents were spies until they were arrested.

+Children born in Canada normally automatically become Canadian citizens, but the country’s Registrar of Citizenship said Alexander was an exception because his parents had been like diplomats - representatives or employees of a foreign government.

+The Supreme Court upheld a previous federal appeals court ruling saying that Vavilov’s parents did not enjoy the “privileges and immunities” of diplomats and so the exception could not be applied to their son.

 Reporting by Steve Scherer; Editing by Chizu Nomiyama